Skip to main content

 • AWSIRSA_\{cluster_name\}_CDPipelineAgent configures the environment (Stage) by creating namespaces, generating service accounts, copying secrets, and preparing for deployment.

-Trust policy for the initial IRSA role that the service account assumes.
+Below is a Trust Policy for the initial IRSA role that the service account assumes:

 View: AWSIRSA_{cluster_name}_CDPipelineOperator (AWS Account A)